diegogriep/condition-editor-ui/README.md

 ## Hello there 👋

+It’s important to mention that I did it on vanilla javascript because this way could be library/framework agnostic.

 Available on <https://condition-editor-ui.vercel.app/>

 I've split the work on a [project](https://github.com/users/diegogriep/projects/3) like a Kanban with my thoughts and commits relations.